mariomadproductions/dump-fixing-tools/README.md

 ## General
  - [findcrcs](https://github.com/claunia/findcrcs) - GUI/further automation tool:  [GUI for FindCRCs](http://forum.redump.org/topic/14688/gui-for-findcrcs/).
- - [find-ends](https://github.com/hcs64/find-ends) - Rebuild the missing ends of files, given the expected complete CRC32 and another file to search for the missing parts."
+ - [find-ends](https://github.com/hcs64/find-ends) - Rebuild the missing ends of files, given the expected complete CRC32 and another file to search for the missing parts.
  - [bitflipper](https://github.com/conorpp/bitflipper) - Flips bits in a file to correct minor corruption, until SHA1 is found.
 I've confirmed it can be sped up significantly by adding CRC32 pre-check to the code, but I don't know how to do that cleanly.
  - [rdiff](https://github.com/librsync) - Allows people to share differences between a file, without either person needing to send a whole file - good for cautious dumpers, if a similar dump to the MIA one is non-MIA.	([tutorial + windows build zip with required dll included](https://gist.github.com/mariomadproductions/a1c4335f5a770f38a924c657e5929797))
  - [ReScene](http://rescene.wikidot.com/)